 - Visit the dentist regularly.
 Children should see the dentist at least twice a year for cleanings and checkups.
 The dentist can help remove plaque and look for cavities, and spot for potential oral health issues.

 - Model good brushing habits.
-Brush your teeth with the children to encourage proper brushing technique and habits.
+Brush your teeth with your children to encourage proper brushing technique and habits.

-- Avoid sugar-based food and drinks in your diet.
-Set a good example for the children and help them establish a lifetime of good dietary habits.
+- Avoid sugary foods and drinks.
+Set a good example for children that highlights the importance of good dietary habits.

 Fidelis Care is a mission-driven health plan offering quality, affordable coverage for children and adults of all ages and at all stages of life.
-With more than 2.3 million members Statewide, Fidelis Care believes that all New Yorkers should have access to affordable, quality health insurance.
+With more than 2.5 million members statewide, Fidelis Care believes that all New Yorkers should have access to affordable, quality health insurance.
+Follow us on LinkedIn at linkedin.com/company/fidelis-care, on Twitter at @fideliscare, Instagram at @fideliscare, and on Facebook at facebook.com/fideliscare.
 For more information, call Fidelis Care at 1-888-FIDELIS (1-888-343-3547) or visit fideliscare.org.